KranKRival/EX-BootLogo-Nintendo-Switch-Bootlogo-Converter/README.md

 ![noga_3 5](https://i.imgur.com/vZYQVEt.png)

 # A Nintendo Switch Boot Logo Converter For CFW Hekate/Atmosphere
-Converts Any Image To Useble "bootlogo.bmp" with Hekate And Atmosphere Format !
+Converts any image to useble "bootlogo.bmp" with Hekate And Atmosphere format!